Randolph Turpin: Professional career

 On 10 July 1951 a crowd of 18,000 turned up at Earls Court to watch Turpin fight Robinson.
 Many people listened to the fight on the wireless to see if Turpin could beat Robinson.
 Turpin was not overawed by the occasion and took the fight to Robinson from the first bell.
 Robinson had trouble dealing with Turpin's awkward style of fighting and was manhandled by Turpin in the clinches.
 By the 15th round Turpin was ahead on points and only had to survive the round to win.
 At the end of the fight Turpin's glove was raised by the referee in victory.
 He was the first British fighter to hold the world middleweight title since Bob Fitzsimmons in 1891.
 He had become an overnight sporting hero.
 Two days later he was given a civic reception before a crowd of 10,000 people in his home town of Leamington with the mayors of both Leamington and Warwick present.

 Boxing in the 1950s was a mainstream sport alongside football and cricket and with the advent of television it was increasing in popularity.
 Britain was still recovering from the impact of the war and was a bleak place to live for a lot of people, with rationing of food still in place.
 As such, the victory of a British fighter over an American fighter who was already being regarded as a superstar in the sport of boxing, was something for the whole nation to cheer about.

 In order to get the fight with Robinson, Turpin had to sign a contract that contained a 90-day return clause.
 Meaning that if he won, he had to give Robinson a return fight within 90 days of the original fight.
 The return fight took place on 12 September 1951 at the Polo Grounds, New York before a crowd of 61,370 people.

 Turpin again gave Robinson a hard fight and it was fairly even going into the 10th round.
 Robinson sustained a bad cut and in desperation went for a knockout.
 He managed to knock Turpin down with a big right-hand punch.
 Turpin got up at the count of seven and was then trapped against the ropes and taking a sustained beating when the referee Ruby Goldstein stopped the fight.
 Some people said that the stoppage was premature but by today's standards it was not.
 Turpin's reign had lasted only 64 days.

-In a article, written in April 1952, quoted Randolph as wanting to retire in 'one or two years' and go into business with Leslie T. Salts (owner of Gwrych Castle), and teach youngsters across Britain to fight in the 'ideal surroundings' of Gwrych, instead of the school of hard knocks he experienced as a youth.
+In an article, written in April 1952, quoted Randolph as wanting to retire in 'one or two years' and go into business with Leslie T. Salts (owner of Gwrych Castle), and teach youngsters across Britain to fight in the 'ideal surroundings' of Gwrych, instead of the school of hard knocks he experienced as a youth.
 He planned on building a gymnasium at the castle for young boxers to train in.